 2011 Origins of C4 grasslands Working Group, National Evolutionary Synthesis Centre (Durham, NC).

-2010 NASA/GISS Working Group, NYC.
-Climate sensitivity in the Anthropocene.
+2010 NASA/GISS (New York) Working Group: Climate sensitivity in the Anthropocene.

 2013.
 HOLDEN BOTANY LECTURE.
 University of Nottingham.

 2013.
 PLENARY.
 16th International Congress of Photosynthesis, St Louis, Missouri.

 2012.
 KEYNOTE.
 Society for Experimental Biology, Salzburg, Austria.